-To see first-hand how eggs affect bread, I made a simple yeast bread.
+To see first-hand how eggs affect bread, I made a loaf of simple yeast bread.
 One contained an egg, the other didn’t.
 I keep everything the same, except I reduced the flour and water in the bread with egg.
 This is because I wanted to make both loaves the same size.
 So I removed 37 grams of water and x grams of flour.

-Here’s the recipes I used:
+Here are the recipes that I used: